.jpeg)

-Story is a bit silly with more than just a single plot hole and some hard-to-swallow coincidences but still kind of okay.
-It's centered around this quasi intellectual guy Britt Rainstar whose life gets turned upside down when he accepts some pretty odd writing job from a mysterious and beautiful executive Manuela Aloe.
-A series of bizarre (and life threatening) events starts to unfold and Thompson skilfully mixes them with Britt's background story about his bitchy blackmailing wife and her greedy red neck father.
-There are some cool twists towards the end and final revelation is kind of surprising.
+The story is a bit silly with more than just a single plot hole and some hard-to-swallow coincidences, but it's still okay.
+It's centred around this quasi-intellectual guy, Britt Rainstar, whose life gets turned upside down when he accepts a pretty odd writing job from a mysterious and beautiful executive, Manuela Aloe.
+A series of bizarre (and life-threatening) events starts to unfold, and Thompson skilfully mixes them with Britt's background story about his bitchy blackmailing wife and her greedy redneck father.
+There are some cool twists towards the end, and the final revelation is kind of surprising.

 Writing is as good as one would expect from an old-school master with 20+ masterpieces under his belt.
-Characters are decent, believable just enough for the most of the times.
-Especially of our leading hero and maybe not so much about his two female companions.
-I liked the stuff about his condemned house which at the end becomes a character itself.
+Characters are decent and believable enough most of the time.
+Especially our leading hero, and maybe not so much about his two female companions.
+I liked the stuff about his condemned house, which, in the end, becomes a character in itself.

-Big miss and major let down is style.
-Not at all gritty, dirty, dark and hard-boiled stuff I expected (see body count section of the facts).
-At times it's almost comical and these repetitive mood shifts really damage the pace and whole structure of the book.
-To be honest, towards the end I started to feel a bit ripped off and just wanted to finish it off.
+A major letdown is the style.
+Not at all gritty, dirty, dark, or hard-boiled, which is what I expected (see the body count section of the facts).
+At times, it's almost comical, and these repetitive style shifts really damage the pace and whole structure of the book.
+Towards the end, I started to feel a bit ripped off and just wanted to finish it.

-Not sure about this one, it's not bad but certainly not very good.
+I'm not sure about this one; it's not bad, but it's certainly not very good.
 I guess it's okay for Thompson's die-hard fans and completists or academic researchers of his work.
-I'm neither of these so all I can say is that it reminded me that it's been too long since I've read his stuff.
+I'm neither of these, so all I can say is that it reminded me that it's been too long since I've read his stuff.
 But the next one will be one of his oldies.

 3/5